ioanma/js-eventing-js-dom-and-event-listening-qa-internal/README.md

 ## Problem Statement

-We've seen that we can easily manipulate nodes in the DOM, and even create and remove elements at will.
-But how can we actually interact with nodes on the page?
-We listen for them.
+We've seen that we can select and manipulate nodes in the DOM using JavaScript.
+We've even seen that we can create and remove elements.
+But wouldn't it be more interesting if we made those types of thing happen _when_ we did something: double-clicked on something, pushed a button, shook our mouse in a circle.
+Those actions are called "events."
+In JavaScript we can "listen" for events and use them to call functions that update the DOM.
+In this lesson, we'll learn how to do just that.

 ## Objectives

-1. Add `addEventListener()` to a DOM node
+1. Demonstrate using  `addEventListener()` to a DOM node
 2. Prevent default behavior
 3. Explain the difference between bubbling and capturing events
 4. Add `stopPropogation()` to a DOM node